Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/anticipation_action_recovery.md

 The transition from recovery back to idle needs to be [fast and clear](anticipation_action_recovery.md#fast-transitions) so that the player knows what frame they're able to act on.

-The last frames of the recovery can't look similar to idle, or players will try to act while still in recovery and miss inputs.
+The last frames of the recovery can't look like the idle, or players will try to act while still in recovery and miss inputs.

 ::: quote

-If you set a linear scale between the recovery pose and idle, then it is impossible for the player to know when they can act.
+If you set a linear scale between the recovery pose and idle, then it's impossible for the player to know when they can act.

 ![](https://miro.medium.com/max/1858/1*wTQH2AFrkoaqfipXHNH03w.png)